About Us

 Project Officer and Infrastructure Financing Specialist

-Ms. Beini is an Economic Affairs Specialist in the Trade, Investment and Innovation Division, ESCAP.
-Since 2019, she facilitates the implementation of the Infrastructure Financing and Public-Private Partnership Network of Asia and the Pacific with over 50 member States globally.
-Prior to the UN, she has worked as a financial analyst in a securities company in Beijing, China.
-She holds an MSc degree in Economics and International Finance from the University of Warwick, UK.
+Ms. Beini Liu is an Economic Affairs Specialist in the Trade, Investment and Innovation Division at UNESCAP.
+Since 2019, she has facilitated the implementation of the Infrastructure Financing and Public-Private Partnership Network of Asia and the Pacific, with over 50 member States globally.
+Prior to the UN, she worked as a financial analyst in a securities company in Beijing, China.
+She holds an MSc in Economics and International Finance from the University of Warwick, UK.

 Programme Management Assistant